ericwooshem/LavenderAir/README.md

 ## Components

 This is a *frugal* AQI sensor so most of the parts can be interchanged with similar ones.
-A detailed Bill of Materials with the exact components used in this version of the sensor is provided as "[LavenderAir_Bill_of_Materials.xlsx](https://github.com/ericwooshem/LavenderAir/blob/main/VioletAir_AQI_Sensor_Bill_of_Materials.xlsx)".
+See "[LavenderAir_Bill_of_Materials.xlsx](https://github.com/ericwooshem/LavenderAir/blob/main/VioletAir_AQI_Sensor_Bill_of_Materials.xlsx)" for more details.
 Different sheets show suggestions for products to purchase for the lowest cost for the different models above.
-The quantities and exact cost autocompute if you plug in the number of sensors you want to build.
+The quantities and cost autocompute if you plug in the number of sensors you want to build.

 **Note:** Product suggestions in Bill of Materials are for convenience only.
 This project does not receive any incentive, financial or otherwise, for suggesting any particular product.

-#### Cost

-One sensor can be built for roughly $100, and 10 sensors for about $87 each if all parts are purchased new (As of August 2021).

 ### List of Parts